bgd-labs/aave-autonomous-proposal/README.md

 **Important note**.
 After proposal creation, users need to maintain the proposition power on the contract until the proposals have been executed, or they can be canceled.

 ## Example
-[FEIExampleAutonomousProposal.sol](/tests/utils/FEIExampleAutonomousProposal.sol) is an example on how to change FEI reserveFactor through AutonomousProposal with tests to verify the changes directly on AAVE.
+[FEIExampleAutonomousProposal.sol](/tests/utils/FEIExampleAutonomousProposal.sol) is an example on how to change FEI reserveFactor through AutonomousProposal.
 FEI parameters are for demo purposes only.
 But it should provide sufficient example on how easy it is to create your own proposals.
+It also has another payload with a simple event emission, to illustrate that it can have custom logic.
+[SimpleAutonomousProposalTest](/tests/SimpleAutonomousProposal.t.sol) shows how to use the SimpleAutonomousProposal contract for the most common use case of only one payload per proposal.

 ## Usage
 You need to set up you local `.env` file: